ACM40960/project-sarveshsn/README.md

 # Weather Image Classification

+Weather Image Classification holds significant significance in the realms of meteorology and computer vision, offering far-reaching implications that span a diverse array of activities, including weather forecasting, environmental monitoring, and disaster preparedness.
+The prevailing techniques predominantly hinge on human interpretations, a factor that can potentially introduce inaccuracies and uncertainties.
+This underscores the pressing need for more advanced methodologies.

-In this project, our goal is to create an image classifier that can categorise various weather images.
-Traditional methods rely on human observations which can a take a long time and are prone to errors.
-Weather classification is very useful, for example, in development of self-driving cars, smart transportation systems, and outdoor vision systems.
-Given an input image, this image classifier will be quick to predict the weather.
+As a solution, the integration of Convolutional Neural Networks (CNNs) into weather image classification has emerged as a robust and pragmatic approach.
+In this project, our primary objective is to develop an image classifier capable of categorizing diverse weather images.
+Traditional methods often rely on human observations, a process that can be time-consuming and susceptible to errors.
+The importance of accurate weather classification is underscored by its relevance in the development of self-driving vehicles, intelligent transportation systems, and outdoor vision systems.
+With the aid of this image classifier, predictions about the prevailing weather conditions can be rapidly and accurately made based on input images.
+This marks a significant advancement over traditional approaches, enhancing both efficiency and accuracy.

 ## Folder Structure
 ```